22nd Air Refueling Wing: Cold War

 A B-47E Stratojet (51-2394) of the 22d BW, 1960.

-Following the return of the Bombardment Group the wing re-equipped the propeller-driven B-29s with new B-47E Stratojet swept-wing bomber medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+Following the return of the bombardment group the wing re-equipped the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing bomber medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 It trained for proficiency in global strategic bombardment, adding air refueling to its mission in 1952.
 The wing deployed at RAF Mildenhall, England, September–December 1951, and at RAF Upper Heyford, England, December 1953 – March 1954.
 From April to July 1957, it deployed to Andersen Air Force Base, Guam.
 SAC began phasing the B-47 out of the inventory beginning in 1962, sending the last of the wing's aircraft to Davis-Monthan Air Force Base, Arizona in 1963.

-The wing was not tactically operational 11 March 1963 – 15 September 1963, while converting to B-52D bombers and KC-135A tankers.
+The wing was not tactically operational 11 March 1963 – 15 September 1963, while converting to B-52D bombers and KC-135A Stratotankers.
 The wing supported Fifteenth Air Force's post-attack command and control system with EC-135s from, September 1964 – March 1970.

 The 22d was a "super" wing from 1966–1971, with two bombardment and two tanker squadrons.
-From 10 March to c.
-1 October 1967 the wing was reduced to a small "rear-echelon" non-tactical organization with all tactical resources and most support resources loaned to SAC organizations involved in combat operations in Southeast Asia.
-In 1971 the Air Force retired all of its B-52C aircraft.
+From 10 March – 1 October 1967 the wing was reduced to a small "rear-echelon" non-tactical organization with all tactical resources and most support resources loaned to SAC organizations involved in combat operations in Southeast Asia.
+In 1971, the Air Force retired all of its B-52C aircraft.
 The last airplane of this series was flown from March to Davis-Monthan Air Force Base, Arizona for storage on 29 September 1971.
 The wing continued to support SAC operations in the Far East and Southeast Asia through 1975, and from 10 April 1972 to 29 October 1973 again the wing had all its bomber resources loaned to other organizations for combat and contingency operations.
 The wing's KC-135 resources were also on loan from 10 April to September 1972; afterwards, a few tankers returned to wing control.